besure94/scrabble/README.md

   * Grid that is 15 cells high and 15 cells wide.
   * Horizontal cells go from A - O, left to right.
   * Vertical cells go from 1 - 15, top to bottom.
-  * Certain cells will have score enhancements.
-There are 4 total:
-    * Triple word
-    * Double word
-    * Double letter
-    * Triple letter

 #### Logic to determine who goes first
   * Each player draws a tile.